• Skip to primary navigation

 Instructions

-• In a large pot, put the Salmon bones with head, the onion, 1 carrot, a teaspoon of salt, whole peppercorns and water then bring to a boil.
+• Prepare Fish Broth - in a large pot, put the Salmon bones with head, onion, carrot, a teaspoon of salt, whole peppercorns and water then bring to a boil.
 Reduce heat and simmer for 45 minutes.
 Skim off any impurities or foam.

-• Strain the soup through a cheesecloth inside a colander (over a large bowl) the ensure the broth is clear and free of impurities.
-Discard the Salmon bones and vegetables, or give the fish to your cat.
+• Strain - place cheesecloth inside a colander (over a large bowl) and strain the broth.
+Discard the Salmon bones and vegetables.

-• In a frying pan, melt butter and sauté the leeks until they soften.
+• Sauté - melt butter and sauté leeks and carrots until they start to soften.
 Set aside.

-• Return fish stock to the pot and add the chopped potatoes, sautéed leeks, 2 sliced carrots and bay leafs.
-Cook for about 10 minutes, or until the potatoes are soft.
+• Simmer - return fish stock to the pot and add chopped potatoes, sautéed leeks, carrots and bay leaves.
+Cook for about 10-15 minutes, or until the potatoes are soft.

 Tried this recipe?Mention @petersfoodadventures or tag #petersfoodadventures!